 It’s important to replace rollers before they cause damage to the tracks, as the latter is a much more expensive problem to fix.

 Garage door cables work as part of a pulley system to raise the door.
 Sometimes, these cables can wear or snap suddenly.
 The cables themselves are not very expensive, but it can be dangerous to attempt to replace them on your own due to the weight of most garage doors.
 This is one time it’s smarter to just call the garage door repair company.

 Garage doors are typically comprised of multiple panels, and these can often be switched out without replacing the entire door.
 It’s important, however, to get a professional assessment from one or two garage door companies on why damage to a panel has occurred.
-Sometimes what looks like cosmetic damage, is indicative of an underlying structural problem that needs to be addressed.
+Sometimes what looks like cosmetic damage is actually indicative of an underlying structural problem that needs to be addressed.

-Automatic garage doors are raised and lowered by electric openers — and considering that these openers raise a 150- or 250-pound door (on the light end) more than a thousand times a year, it’s no wonder they wear out or malfunction sometimes.
+Automatic garage doors are raised and lowered by electric openers—and considering that these openers raise a 150- or 250-pound door (on the light end) more than a thousand times a year—it’s no wonder they wear out or malfunction sometimes.